Mapwright home page

 You’re looking to see if the way you want to approach getting ISO 9001, and the way that they do, are going to be compatible.
 Are they?

-Caution: If they say anything like 'You just get on with what you're doing; I'll do it all for you and make it all happen,' run a mile.
+Caution: If they say anything like 'You just get on with what you're doing; I'll do it all for you and make it all happen without any need for you to be involved', run away.
+Very fast.
+Because that's a pretty good indicator that you're going to get the 'consultant cookie cutter' instant system, which is invariably a disaster.

 7. What was your most difficult one?

-Any experienced consultant will have had at least one difficult job.
+Any experienced consultant will have had at least one difficult job, and usually more.
 How did they respond?
 Do they lay blame or accept some of the responsibility?
-Did they learn anything ... or was it all the fault of the client?
+Did they learn anything (if so, what?) or do they see it as all the fault of their client?

-Recruiters love to ask this kind of question.
-Because the answer usually indicates how someone dealt with difficulties in the past, and thus what their approach is likely to be again in the future.
+Recruiters love to ask this kind of question, because the answer usually indicates how someone dealt with difficulties in the past, and thus what their approach is likely to be in the future.

-8. Are your clients mostly in manufacturing or the services field?
+8. Are your clients mostly in services or manufacturing?

 Partly you're just gathering information about their experience and history.
 But also, you're looking to see if they understand your field.
-Manufacturing ('making stuff') and services ('doing stuff') are relatively different.
+Manufacturing ('making stuff') and services ('doing stuff') are very different, and require the ISO 9001 Standard to be interpreted and applied in different ways.

-If you are in a service field but the consultant only has experience in manufacturing or industrial businesses, I'd be cautious.
-Very cautious.
-Better to have one with experience in service sectors.
-Conversely, a consultant with experience only in service industries may lack understanding of manufacturing.
+Are you in a service field?
+If you are but the prospective consultant only has experience in manufacturing or industrial businesses, I'd be cautious.
+Very cautious, because it's only rarely successful.
+Too often, someone who has only ever done it in a manufacturing business tries to do it just the same for a service business.
+And the fields really are different.
+I'd always want one with experience of how to apply the Standard in service sectors.
+The opposite is also true: a consultant with experience only in service industries may lack understanding of manufacturing.

-But don't be put off if they don't have exact experience in your exact field or business niche.
-Because 1/ it may not happen and 2/ with a good consultant, the skills are transferable.
-A good consultant without specific experience in a specific field is infinitely preferable to a poor consultant with specific field experience.
+But don't be put off if there isn't an exact match, or they don't have experience in your precise field or business niche.
+Because 1/ it may not happen and 2/ with a good consultant, the skills and knowledge are transferable.
+A good consultant without specific experience in a specific field is infinitely preferable to a poor so called 'consultant' but who does have experience in your field.
+Infinitely!

 9. Could you show me some samples of your previous work?

-They probably can't show you a full set (we keep client information confidential, remember), but any reputable consultant should be able to show you some samples.
-If they can't show you anything at all... why not?
+They probably can't show you a full set (we keep our client information confidential, remember), but any reputable consultant should be able to show you some samples.
+If they can't show you anything at all, why not?

 10. Can you give me some references?

-A good consultant would provide contact details of previous clients, or written referrals or testimonials (or even both).
+A good consultant would be able to give you provide contact details for a few previous clients, or written referrals / testimonials, or both.
 If you do follow up references, contact at least a couple of people.
 Were they happy with the services?
-Also, expect references that are relatively recent, say within the last 18 months to 2 years.
-Warning: if testimonials refer only to the 1994 version, run.
+Also, look for references that are relatively recent, say within the last 18 months to 2 years.
+Warning: if testimonials refer only to the 1994 version, run a mile.
 The consultant is so far out of date it's not even funny.

 Some fine consultants may not have written referrals or testimonials.
 Not everyone asks for them and many organisations have definite policies about not providing them in our litigation-prone days.
-But if you cannot obtain any feedback at all from any past clients, I'd be very suspicious.
+But if you cannot get any kind of feedback at all from any past clients, I'd be extremely suspicious.

 11. Will you give us a written proposal?